German auxiliary cruiser Thor: Analysis

-In eleven long voyages from April 1940 to October 1943, nine auxiliary cruisers sank or took as prizes, 138 ships of 857,533 GRT.
+Thor was capable of 17 kn and completed two voyages, a feat unequalled by the other raiders.
+Thor sank eighteen ships and took four ships as prizes in 653 days at sea and defeated three Armed Merchant Cruisers of the Royal Navy.
+In 2001 Werner Rahn wrote that in eleven voyages from April 1940 to October 1943, nine auxiliary cruisers sank or took as prizes 138 ships of 857,533 GRT.
 Twenty-three of the prizes of 128,550 GRT reached Axis ports in France or Japan.
-The light cruiser was sunk and many merchant ships had been damaged by mines.
-The great success (650,000 GRT) achieved until the end of 1941, surprised the SKL and was almost double that of warships in the Atlantic.
-The weakness of the Kriegsmarine meant that auxiliary cruisers were an efficient alternative but after their success in the First World War, greater use could have been made of them.
+The light cruiser was sunk and many merchant ships were damaged by mines.
+The great success (650,000 GRT) achieved until the end of 1941, surprised SKL and was almost double that achieved by conventional warships in the Atlantic.
+The weakness of the Kriegsmarine meant that auxiliary cruisers were an efficient alternative but after their success in the First World War, more use could have been made of them.